nicepkg/aide/website/en/guide/getting-started/customize-shortcuts.md

 Replace `"ctrl+shift+a"` with your desired key combination and `"aide.askAI"` with the command you want to assign.

-By customizing these shortcuts, you can quickly access the features of the extension and boost your productivity in `VSCode`.
+By customizing these shortcuts, you can quickly access the features of the extension and boost your productivity in ==VSCode==.